Post UPDATED 12.07.2022: Whenever rows in a PostgreSQL table are updated or deleted, dead rows are left behind.

 xminvalue with the following query:

-SELECT pid, datname, usename, state, backend_xmin FROM pg_stat_activity WHERE backend_xmin IS NOT NULL ORDER BY age(backend_xmin) DESC;
+SELECT pid, datname, usename, state, backend_xmin, backend_xid FROM pg_stat_activity WHERE backend_xmin IS NOT NULL OR backend_xid IS NOT NULL ORDER BY greatest(age(backend_xmin), age(backend_xid)) DESC;

 You can use the

 pg_terminate_backend()function to terminate the database session that is blocking your